Norway

 Clarification of the rules regarding the psychosocial working environment

-• Unclear or conflicting demands and expectations
+• unclear or conflicting demands and expectations

-• Emotional strain from working with people
+• emotional strain from working with people

-• Workload and time pressure resulting in an imbalance between tasks and available time
+• workload and time pressure resulting in an imbalance between tasks and available time

-• Support and assistance in performing work
+• support and assistance in performing work

 Employer implications/action needed The stated purpose of the amendments is to raise awareness and provide clearer guidance regarding psychosocial risks in the workplace – without introducing new substantive duties or rights.
 However, many of the examples in the statutory text are open to subjective interpretation which may cause uncertainty and misperceptions.